 To ensure the Public Health Study Tour meets the needs of member universities and has rigorous academic standards, ACICIS has convened an Advisory Panel to assist with the development of the PHST.
-The panel, chaired by ACICIS Consortium Director, Professor David T Hill AM, is composed of qualified academics and relevant personnel from a range of ACICIS member universities.
+The panel, chaired by ACICIS Consortium Director, Mr Liam Prince, is composed of qualified academics and relevant personnel from a range of ACICIS member universities.

 The following academics are members of the ACICIS Public Health Study Tour Advisory Panel.
 ACICIS would like to thank them for their contribution to the program.

 Mr Liam Prince, ACICIS Consortium Director, is chair of the PHST Advisory Panel.

 Dr Nick Cooling